 If you do come up with something spectacular, however, you may still want to keep it under wraps (or let us know in the comments below if you feel generous!)’

-Don’t go too crazy with the amount of the salt, sweetness or distinctive flavors when making your solution – the idea is to enhance, not to overpower, the flavor of the meat itself.
+Don’t go too crazy with the amount of salt, sweetness, or distinctive flavors when making your solution – the idea is to enhance, not to overpower, the flavor of the meat itself.

 Here are a couple of tips for what to inject

 - You can add spices or other solid ingredients like garlic to your injection recipe.
-Just make sure you grind up the ingredients to a fine powder or paste.
+Just make sure you grind up the ingredients to a fine powder or paste, or you can clog the needle

 - Perhaps you would like a bit of insight into what a world championship level injection involves?
 Check out Chris Lilly’s Six Time World Championship Pork Shoulder Injection